Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 > Read up on definitions on these applications from the main PDF.

 # What is computer vision?
 This is a branch of computer science and its goal is to model the real world or to recognise objects from digital images.
-These images can be acquired in a host of ways using things like v
+These images can be acquired in a host of ways using things like video cameras, radars, sensors etc.
+Primary goals include:
+- Tracking an object through image sequence
+-